Make money with Google Ads... just like me!

 kind of courage and honesty.

-That being said, the final thing I MUST thank Finkelstein for is showing me
+the final thing I MUST thank Finkelstein for is showing me that

-supply all the research in advance or chat/free associate with clients when hypnosis
+the research in advance or chat/free associate with clients when

-proves to be inconvenient - are NOT.
-That has been very liberating for me.
+hypnosis proves to be inconvenient - are NOT.
+That has been very

 If you want to take one thing from this book that can be truly liberating